jonathanhudak/audio-stem-gen-webapp/README.md

 # Audio Stem Gen

+> ⚠️ **PROTOTYPE WARNING** ⚠️
+>
+> 🚧 This application is currently a prototype and under active development.
+It may have limitations, bugs, or missing features.
+Use with caution in production environments. 🏗️

 A web application that provides a user interface for Demucs, an open-source music source separation model.
 This application allows users to upload audio files and separate them into individual stems (vocals, drums, bass, and other).

 ## Prerequisites